ethamb/Osprey/README.md

 - [Cloudflare Security DNS](https://blog.cloudflare.com/introducing-1-1-1-1-for-families/#two-flavors-1-1-1-2-no-malware-1-1-1-3-no-malware-or-adult-content)
 - [DNS0.eu Security DNS](https://dns0.eu/zero)
 - [CleanBrowsing Security DNS](https://cleanbrowsing.org/filters/#step3)

+Osprey's protection providers and default settings were chosen based on:

+1. Their API is public and compatible with Osprey.
+2. They block at least 40% of the pages on the latest [OpenPhish feed](https://raw.githubusercontent.com/openphish/public_feed/refs/heads/main/feed.txt) list.
+3. They have working support emails or websites for reporting false positives.

 Providers disabled by default are due to frequent reports of false positives.
 If a provider gives you false positives, report the links to them directly and disable them in the settings panel.
 Osprey is designed to be customizable, so you